tjvantoll/www.tjvantoll.com/source/_posts/2012-06-15-detecting-print-requests-with-javascript.markdown

 Therefore an image that might look just fine on the user's screen might look fuzzy and grainy when printed out.
 For most images this is acceptable, but it might be an issue for prominent images on regularly printed documents, like a company logo.
 You probably want that to look crisp when printed out.

 The [technique to work around this](http://www.alistapart.com/articles/hiresprinting) involves loading both images, showing only the lower quality one by default, then hiding the low quality image and showing the high quality one in the print stylesheet.
 The main downfall of this approach is that the end user has to download both images regardless of whether they're going to print the page.
-Users on 3G iPhones that have no intention or capability of printing the document will still have to download your high resolution logo.
+Users on 3G devices that have no intention or capability of printing the document will still have to download your high resolution logo.

 With the ability to detect print requests in JavaScript you can substitute the higher quality image on the fly when the user requests the page to be printed.